McDonald's is opening a new chain called CosMc's. Here are the locations and menu.

 Where are CosMc's locations?

-The first location will be in Bolingbrook, Illinois, a suburb of Chicago, with about 10 additional locations set to open in Texas in 2024, Kempczinski told investors.
+The first location is in Bolingbrook, Illinois, a suburb of Chicago, with about 10 additional locations set to open in Texas in 2024, Kempczinski told investors.

+The first CosMc opened to the public on Thursday, located off Weber Road in Bolingbrook, according to CBS News Chicago.
+The opening drew throngs of customers, leading to long lines of cars waiting to place their orders at the drive-through.
+One customer told CBS Chicago he waited three hours to get a frappe.

-It's not clear yet whether CosMc's will expand beyond that.
+It's not clear yet whether CosMc's will expand beyond the Illinois and Texas locations.
 The company said it will study the results for at least a year before determining whether to add more locations.

 Is McDonald's adding more of its own restaurants?